Benchmarking Numerical Algorithms for Harmonic Maps into the Sphere: Introduction

+As predicted by theory, the constraint violation produced by the gradient-flow solver remains bounded as long as the step size is chosen to be proportional to the element diameter.
+The values we measured are small enough to be unproblematic for most practical applications.
+By construction, the trust-region solver does not introduce any constraint violation at all.

+Considerable differences show when comparing the solver speeds.
+The iteration numbers of the trust-region method are low, and in most situations they seem to remain bounded independently of the grid resolution.
+The gradient-flow solver, on the other hand, has to tie its step size to the grid element diameter.
+That way, the total number of iterations increases as the grid is refined.
+As the iterations of both methods have comparable cost, this leads to a large speed advantage for the trust-region solver.
+Experiments that combine the gradient-flow method with a Newton solver can be found in~\cite{bartels:2009}.

-Roughly speaking, we find that when using the same polynomial degree, the experimental convergence orders for both discretizations coincide.
-However, for the resulting discrete problems, the convergence speed of the different solvers under consideration greatly varies and each of the algorithms shows its own characteristics concerning the stability of the iteration, the constraint violation, and the convergence speed. \todosander{PPP: Das darf noch etwas ausführlicher sein} The paper proceeds as follows: Chapter~\ref{sec:characterization} briefly reviews the different notions of harmonic maps used in this text.
-Chapter~\ref{sec:discretizations} then introduces the different discretization methods, and Chapter~\ref{sec:solvers} does the same for the algebraic solvers.
+The paper is structured as follows: Chapter~\ref{sec:characterization} briefly reviews the different notions of harmonic maps used in this text.
+Chapter~\ref{sec:discretizations} then introduces the two discretization methods, and Chapter~\ref{sec:solvers} does the same for the algebraic solvers.
 The different benchmark problems are presented in Chapter~\ref{sec:benchmarks-problems}.
-Finally, Chapter~\ref{sec:discretization_benchmarks} and \ref{sec:solver-benchmark} contain the actual numerical results, with Chapter~\ref{sec:discretization_benchmarks} investigating the discretizations, and Chapter~\ref{sec:solver-benchmark} the solvers.
+Finally, the last two chapters contain the actual numerical results, with Chapter~\ref{sec:discretization_benchmarks} investigating the discretizations, and Chapter~\ref{sec:solver-benchmark} the solvers.